hashicorp/terraform-provider-azurerm/website/docs/r/api_management_logger.html.markdown

 * `name` - (Required) The name of this Logger, which must be unique within the API Management Service.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the Resource Group in which the API Management Service should be exist.
+* `resource_group_name` - (Required) The name of the Resource Group in which the API Management Service exists.
 Changing this forces a new resource to be created.

 * `api_management_name` - (Required) The name of the API Management Service.
 Changing this forces a new resource to be created.